bovender/LinkTitles/README.md

 workflows](http://scottchacon.com/2011/08/31/github-flow.html)).

-The `master` branch contains stable releases only, so it is safe to pull the master branch if you want to install the extension for your own wiki.
+The `master` branch contains stable releases only, so it is safe to pull the master branch if you want to install the extension for your own Wiki.

 ### Contributors

 -   Daniel Kraus (@bovender), main developer
--  Ulrich Strauss (@c0nnex), namespaces
+-   Ulrich Strauss (@c0nnex), initial support for namespaces
 -   Brent Laabs (@labster), code review and bug fixes
 -   @tetsuya-zama, bug fix
--  @yoshida, namespace-related bug fixes
+-   @yoshida3669, namespace-related bug fixes

 ### Testing